KyleV1999/LumiMonitor/index.md

 <center><h1>Blog For CENG 317 - Lumi Monitor</h1></center>

 <h2>Breadboard Milestone - 30/10/2019</h2>
 <p>This week I put my breadboard design into fruition by wiring up my PIR motion sensor to my Raspberry Pi.
-The process of wiring went smoothly, however I had touble getting my sensor to work on the Raspberry Pi.
+The process of wiring went smoothly, however I had trouble getting my sensor to work on the Raspberry Pi.
 I decided to write my test code out in Python.
 I chose to use Python due to its simplicity and compatiblity with the Pi.
-The problem was I have a lesser knowledge in Python so I had some trouble getting the program up and running, therefore putting the project a day behind.
+The problem was, I have a lesser knowledge in Python so I had some trouble getting the program up and running, therefore putting the project a day behind.
 I was able to get two Python programs working to demonstrate the funtionality of my motion sensor.
 The first program I made checks each iteration of the loop to see if the output on the sensor is HIGH or LOW.
 The problem with this code was that the IDE I was using to compile the code had trouble keeping up with the output and did no display the results properly.
 When the code was ran though the terminal it worked fine.
 The second code slows this down so it only checks the sensor output every 0.1 seconds.
 The two programs can be found here:
 <a href="Software/motion.py">motion.py</a>, <a href="Software/motion2.py">motion2.py</a>.</p>
 <br>
 <img src="Images/breadboard1.jpg" width="600">